 “Professor Peterson has really helped me rediscover meaning.
 He’s been like pastor Peterson to me.”

 Marcus is a young man in his mid-30s, sitting next to me at Dr Jordan Peterson’s sold out Sydney lecture.
-Like the scores of others present – mostly young men – he has paid $150 and battled Sydney’s congestion to be here.
+Like the scores of others present – many of them young men – he has paid a handsome fee and battled Sydney’s congestion to be here.